Selling a House with Tenants in California - Easy Process for Landlords

 Selling a property with tenants vs asking them to leave

 If you’re selling tenant occupied property and aren’t sure how to address the matter of your tenants, you have two primary options that include selling the occupied property or asking your renters to move out and waiting for them to do so before proceeding with the sale.
+Both choices have pros and cons.

-Benefits of selling a house with renters
+Benefits of selling a property with renters

 • In a sense, your home is already staged.
 While you won’t be able to control how your renter prepares your place for showings, selling a place that’s furnished is easier than selling a property that’s empty, and this is simply because potential buyers generally aren’t visionaries.